 As I said above, these plants let me know spring is in the air!

 The Eternal Fragrance Daphne is one that should bloom from Spring through the Fall.
-You can check prices here.
+You can find daphne here.

 It would bloom these gorgeous purple flowers and was very fragrant.
 Wisteria grows quite high and the vine is very thick, so it needs a strong support.